Marine Drive, Kochi

-Marine Drive is a picturesque promenade in Kochi, India.
-It is built facing the backwaters, and is a popular hangout for the local populace.
+Marine Drive, officially the APJ Abdul Kalam Marg, is a promenade in Kochi, India.
+It is built facing the backwaters.
 Despite its name, no vehicles are allowed on the walkway.
-Marine Drive is also an economically thriving part of the city of Kochi.
 With several shopping malls it is as an important centre of shopping activity in Kochi.

-Major fast food joints, including Marrybrown, DiMark, Coffee Bar are present along the walkway.
-The view of the setting and rising sun over the sea mouth, and the gentle breeze from the Vembanad Lake has made Marine Drive an important tourist destination in Kochi.
-Hundreds of people (both natives, and tourists) throng the walkway during the evenings.
-The walkway starts from the High Court Junction and continues until the Rajendra Maidan.
+The walkway starts from the Kerala High Court junction and continues until the Rajendra Maidan.
 There are also several boat jetties along the walkway.
 The walkway has three bridges: the Rainbow bridge, the Chinese Fishing Net Bridge and the House Boat Bridge.

 Name and history

 Until the 1980s, the Shanmugham Road was the literal marine drive with the Kochi Lake and the adjoining Arabian Sea to its west.
 In the 1980s, GCDA started the Kochi Marine Drive project (following from the Bombay Marine Drive) and thus the whole of the present Marine Drive (part of the Kochi Lake, west of the Shanmugham Road to the present Marine Walkway) was claimed from the Kochi Lake.
 The then plan of GCDA was to eventually construct a road on the western border of this land, which would thus become a literal marine drive.
 But due to the enforcement of the Coastal Protection Laws in India in the 1990s, construction of a road became impossible.
 That's what led the GCDA toward settling down with a marine walkway instead of an actual marine drive.
 In 1992, under the leadership of the GCDA Chairman V. Joseph Thomas IPS a beautification project of the walkway was established, leading to the construction of the iconic Rainbow Bridge.
 But the name Marine Drive, since the initiation of the project in the 1980s, identifies the whole region (which was claimed from the lake), and not just the walkway.